idimetrix/idimetrix/README.md

 ### Profile Views

-counting of visitors to this page in this section started from June 12, 2022
+Counting of visitors to this page in this section started from June 12, 2022

 ![](https://count.getloli.com/get/@idimetrix.github.readme)
 </br>